 Dec 3, 2015

 A surge of envy passed through me.
 There but for my own life’s choices could I have gone.
 They walked with that sense of peace and contentment of a professional who is loving what he does.
 A sense of quiet purpose, built from their depths of knowledge and experience.
-There in front of me they were fulfilling an ideal of some seafarers that you could be a captain, with all the pleasure of manipulating ships, yet could go home daily, like office workers.
+There in front of me they were fulfilling an ideal of some seafarers that although you could be a captain, with all the pleasure of manipulating ships, you could still go home daily, like office workers.
 Whereas I was treading towards the mundane, spirit-sapping glass and concrete structure, they were moving towards the orange-coloured pilot boat, itself bouncing and bumping at its mooring, as though eager to be untethered.
 Their job for the day was not the asinine writing of reports that would be lost in a disjointed corporate melee.
 It was instead to go out and bring in a ship or two.
 I was moved into a wistful depression.

 That evening I left the building late, after a twelve-hour marathon of mundane busy-fool work.
 My eyes were glazed and blurred from staring at the computer screen.
 I turned towards the river as the sun set low, lighting the sliding water in shimmering orange.
 I went over to lean on the rails and look at the Mersey with young-man memories freshly stirred by the morning’s encounter.
 I thought of the singular day when I came here on a train from Chester.
 I was joining my first ship as a cadet deck officer.
 I remembered the bustling river; ships anchored, ships moving, other ships moored alongside and all along these very banks.